 Muscovy Duck

-The Muscovy Duck, scientifically known as Cairina moschata, is a fascinating species that can be found in and around Summerville, South Carolina.
-Recognizable by its distinctive appearance, the Muscovy Duck features a unique combination of dark plumage, with males often displaying iridescent green and purple hues.
-One of the most striking characteristics of this duck is the fleshy red facial caruncles that are more pronounced in males, giving them a rather regal look.
-These ducks are typically larger than their domestic relatives, making them a notable sight in local wetlands and parks.
+The Muscovy Duck, scientifically known as Cairina moschata, is a fascinating species commonly observed in and around Summerville, South Carolina.
+Recognized for its distinctive appearance, the Muscovy Duck features a unique blend of colors, with males typically displaying vibrant green and black plumage, while females are generally more subdued with browns and grays.
+One of the most notable characteristics of this duck is the bright red facial caruncles, which are fleshy growths that become more pronounced in males, adding to their striking appearance.

 ID9751099